 Okay Freaking Great to be a Work in Progress

 Let’s get real for a second.
 Have you ever stopped and considered what it would be like to be “done” with life?
-I don’t mean giving up, or wanting to escape existence, or anything quite so despondent.
-What I’m talking about is far more… neutral.
+I don’t mean giving up, wanting to escape existence, or anything so bleak.
+What I’m talking about is far more neutral.

-I mean “done” in the sense that you can be done with a puzzle, or done with dinner (but still have room for ice cream, of course).
-Imagine you’ve climbed to the top of the mountain of life, claimed the rewards, and “finished” the journey of your life.
+I mean “done” in the sense that you can be done with a puzzle or done with dinner (but still have room for ice cream, of course).
+Imagine you’ve climbed to the top of the mountain of life, claimed the rewards, and “finished” your life journey.
 No more goals to accomplish, boss battles to fight, rewards to pursue, memories to make.
-All the boxes are checked and there’s nothing left to do.
+You’ve checked all the boxes, and there’s nothing left to do.

-I assume you and I can agree on the existential horror that such a situation would be.
-If so, then we can logically conclude that the journey, the climb, is essential.
+I assume you and I can agree on the existential horror of such a situation.
+If so, we can conclude that the journey, the climb, is essential.
 Always.
-If not having a climb is as dreadful a prospect as it seems, then that can only mean that we need it.
+If not having a climb is as dreadful a prospect as it seems, then that can only mean we need it.

-As much as we want memories behind us that tell our story, we likewise need to have a journey still ahead of us.
-The reason is that the climb itself is every bit as important to us as, if not moreso than, where we end up.
+As much as we want memories behind us that tell our story, we also need to have a journey ahead of us.
+The climb itself is every bit as important to us as, if not more so than, where we end up.

-I think it’s totally great that you have big ideas for where you want to go in your life, and what you want to do and see.
-Alls I’m sayings is, don’t wish away the climb, because there’s joy in being a work in progress.
+I think it’s great that you have big ideas for where you want to go in your life and what you want to do and see.
+So all I’m saying is, don’t wish away the climb because there’s joy in being a work in progress.